Risk-Aware Robotics: Tail Risk Measures in Planning, Control, and Verification: Risk-Aware Planning and Control

-The statistical performance of the aforementioned risk-aware controllers is evaluated in simulation with randomly generated environment maps and goals.
-This study illustrates the trade-off between the risk taken by the robot to reach the goal versus the time taken and total distance traversed by the robot for different allowable risk levels, $\beta$ (see Figure~\ref{fig:subt_sim_tradeoff}).
-The robot uses longer, low-risk paths when the robot is risk-averse (low $\beta$) and shorter, higher-risk paths when the robot is risk-neutral (high $\beta$), see Figure~\ref{fig:subt_sim_path}.
+\addendum{After computing the risk-aware traversability cost, the authors utilize this cost for high-level geometric path planning using an A* algorithm to obtain waypoints for navigation.
+This risk-aware geometric planner uses the dynamic risk measure in the cost of the geometric planner optimization.
+The waypoints are then passed into an MPC optimization with CVaR constraints for safety for generating obstacle-free trajectories. }The statistical performance of the aforementioned risk-aware controllers is evaluated in simulation with randomly generated environment maps and goals.
+This study illustrates the trade-off between the risk taken by the robot to reach the goal versus the total distance traversed by the robot for different allowable risk levels, $\beta$ (see Figure~\ref{fig:subt_sim_tradeoff}). \addendum{When $\beta \rightarrow 1$ (or $\alpha \rightarrow 0$), the framework is risk-neutral and mimics the deterministic setting, where we only use the mean value of the traversability estimate.
+We can see from Figure~\ref{fig:subt_sim_tradeoff}) that the robot takes paths with moderate to high risk more often (i.e. paths with maximum risk $> \sim0.3$).
+Ultimately, the risk level desired is left up to the user, but the main takeaway is that the user can change the risk level to mimic deterministic or robust baselines as desired. }The robot uses longer, low-risk paths when the robot is risk-averse (low $\beta$) and shorter, higher-risk paths when the robot is risk-neutral (high $\beta$), see Figure~\ref{fig:subt_sim_path}.